The recommended way to install Gammapy is to use conda and to follow the simple instructions in Getting Started.

 $ python >>> import gammapy >>> print(gammapy.__version__) >>> print(gammapy.__path__)

-same on Linux, Mac OS and Windows.
-Many Gammapy users and developers use conda
+works the same on Linux, Mac OS and Windows.
+Many Gammapy users and developers

-specifically from inisde Jupyter notebooks, but also in general it’s a good introduction
+conda, specifically from inisde Jupyter notebooks, but also in general it’s

 If you have any questions or issues, don’t hesitate to ask on the Gammapy mailing list!